tiry/cncr-helm-chart/README.md

 ### Tenant deployment

-Each tenant is the deployment of a new namespace containing Nuxeo pods.
+Each tenant is the deployment of a new namespace containing CNCR pods.

 The Nuxeo pods are running a custom Nuxeo image that contains the tenant-specific set of packages and configuration.
-Here, in the provided examples, all tenants run the same image and only differ by a 'tenantId' property (visible on the login screen)
+Here, in the provided examples, all tenants run the same image.
-However, nothing prevents changing the deployed image in the `tennants/*-values.yaml` : for example, this is the case for the `nuxeo-nev` tenant that uses an image with the ARender connector.
+However, nothing prevents changing the deployed image in the `tennants/*-values.yaml`.

 Currently, the service account used by the Nuxeo tenant to access the Storage Services is expected to have the rights to create DB, and indexes.

 When generating the deployment template for a tenant, the values will be taken from:

  - the default `values.yaml` from the chart
- - the `nuxeo-shared-values.yaml`
+ - the `shared-values.yaml`
     - for the configuration shared between tenants of the same cluster
  - the `<tenantId>-values.yaml`
     - for the configuration specific to a tenant